neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 -----------------------

 Not all methods with a public visibility are necessarily part of the intended public API of a project.
-For FLOW3, only the methods explicitly defined as part of the public API will be kept stable and are intended for use by developers using FLOW3.
+For TYPO3 Flow, only the methods explicitly defined as part of the public API will be kept stable and are intended for use by developers using TYPO3 Flow.
 Also the API documentation we produce will only cover the public API.

 To mark a method as part of the public API, include an ``@api`` annotation for it in the